dalyhabit/media-install-script/README.md

 # Raspberry Pi Media Streambox Guide

 ## Introduction
+This project was originally forked from [https://gitlab.com/mediaguides/media-install-script/](https://gitlab.com/mediaguides/media-install-script/).

-This guide is a successor to the [original guide available on r/Piracy](https://www.reddit.com/r/Piracy/comments/ma1hlm/the_complete_guide_to_building_your_own_personal/) and is designed to be more user-friendly and cost accessible.
+This guide is a successor to this [original guide available on r/Piracy](https://www.reddit.com/r/Piracy/comments/ma1hlm/the_complete_guide_to_building_your_own_personal/) and is designed to be more user-friendly and cost accessible.
+However, it is worth reading through the first guide to better understand what you're trying to accomplish by running the install script included in this project.

 The install script is compatible with any Ubuntu host, not just the Raspberry Pi.
 If you have an extra PC around and would prefer to use that instead, follow the [official Ubuntu server install guide](https://ubuntu.com/tutorials/install-ubuntu-server) and skip to [running the install script](#running the install script).